Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 C-ID: POLS 150 (Less)

-Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |
+| Class | Times | Days | Room | Seats | Wait | Status | Instructor | Type | Hours |

-| Regular Session (8/18/2025 - 12/19/2025) | 31778 | | | | ONLINE | 0 | | Closed | Mullins, T | Lecture | 54 | Course Materials | Online Course | | Note: This section of POL 201 is a fully online class with no scheduled class meetings.
-All coursework is completed (More) Note: This section of POL 201 is a fully online class with no scheduled class meetings.
+| | Regular Session (8/17/2026 - 12/18/2026) | | 32124 | | | | ONLINE | 38 | | Open | Mullins, T | Lecture | 54 | Course Materials | Online Course | | | Note: This section of POL 201 is a fully online class with no scheduled class meetings.
+Instructor will email (More) Note: This section of POL 201 is a fully online class with no scheduled class meetings.
+Instructor will email students with course information on the first day of the semester.
+Students must be online by midnight of the first day of class.
+Waitlist students will be emailed by instructor if they can be added.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
-Pearson MyLab will be used in this course.
-Pearson MyLab will only work on desktops, laptops, Chromebooks, iPads, and Microsoft Surface tablets. iPhones, Android devices, etc. will not work.
 (Less)

 |